 Shock Cords.
 Kevlar shock cords of 50 to 100 pound grade are recommended.
 Use about 24″ length from the main body to the parachute.

 Talcum Powder.
 YES!
 Thoroughly.
 Rub it into the parachute material, do not just sprinkle it on.

 The best motor selection for this event is one with low average thrust, the smallest possible diameter, the highest total impulse that fits within the power class being flown, and a long delay time.
 If you have a choice between a 13mm motor and an 18mm motor for this event, you should generally use the 13mm motor.
 Not only is the body diameter less (higher altitude), but the casing weight is less (slower descent rate).
 Parachute models tend to need medium to long coasting times after motor burnout in order to reach their maximum feasible altitude, so use the longest available delay time for the motor type you choose.
 In some power classes, particularly “A”, the longest delay time currently available for the smallest-diameter available A, the Estes A3-4T, is far too short for maximum altitude but you don’t have any alternative choice.

-- Blue Streak kit (B – C) – Apogee Aerospace (can be adapted)
+–Blue Streak kit (B – C) – Apogee Components (can be adapted)

 |Astre A PD-SD (Vincent)||May 28, 2014, 9:26 pm||4 KB|

 |Darkstar C PD-SD (Talkington)||May 28, 2014, 9:26 pm||35 KB|